jucazyn/jucazyn.github.io/_pages/home.md

 ## More about me

 While as an undergraduate student in Mathematics, I took many extra courses involving areas such as Philosophy, Physics and Linguistics.
-Among the classes I attended, for example, are Philosophy of Physics, Methods of Mathematical Physics, Quantum Computing, Semantics, etc.
+Among the classes I attended, for example, are Metalogic, Philosophy of Physics, Methods of Mathematical Physics, Quantum Computing, Semantics, etc.

 In addition to activities at the university, I write about _foundations_, with a special emphasis on the Foundations of Physics, on my blog [Fundamentae](http://fundamentae.com).